sgouralis-research-group/step_finder/README.md

 ### Installing the app:
-1. Download the Chiara's Step Finder.mlappinstall file.
+1. Download the Chiara's_Step_Finder.mlappinstall file.
 2. Open MATLAB.
 3. Click on the Apps tab at the top.
 4. Click on Install app and select the Chiara's Step Finder.mlappinstall file.
 Click install.
 5. Once the app is successfully installed, the app will be found under "My apps".
-It will be named "Chiara's Step Finder".
+It will be named "Chiara's_Step_Finder".
 Just click on it and a new window will open.
 This will look like the attached screenshot.

 ### Running the app and importing the data:
 1. Begin by specifying the units of time and data to be used (these are set to be sec and adu by default but can be edited).
 2. Click the import time series button to import your raw data.
 Accepted extensions are .csv, .xlsx, .txt.
 This file should contain two columns with headers w_n and t_n containing the raw measurements and time data respectively.
+If the time data are not provided, set t_n = 1, 2, 3,..
 3. After importing the data, you should see it plotted on the "results" panel on the right.

 ### Editing the temporal and detector settings and initializing MCMC chain: